abdul-ahk/data_engineering_projects/etl_challenge/README.md

 # README #

-Steps necessary to get application up and running.

 ### What is this project about?

 *ETL Challenge: To extract data from https-endpoints and transforming it to be GDPR compliant by removing PII's, then further designing a database based on the analysis requirements and finally transform then load data into database for further analysis.